adobe-apiplatform/user-sync.py/docs/Success Guide/layout_orgs.md

 In this step, you will need to create a picture of your directory, Adobe organization, and user configuration.
 This should include the LDAP query for selecting the users, and list of domains where the users are based.
 (If a user has email n@d.com, d.com is the domain of the user.)

+&#9744; In this section, there are several alternate configurations shown.
+You'll be doing the steps for only one of them.

 ### Simplest Case

 &#9744; You’ll need the LDAP query that selects the set of users to be sync’d with Adobe.
 This will go into one of the user sync configuration files in a later step.